om907/The-Lane-Emden-Equation/README.md

-# The Lane Emden Chandrasekhar Equation
+# The Lane Emden Equation
-The Lane Emden Chandrasekhar Equation was found in 1869 by astrophysicists Jonathan Homer Lane [1] and Robert Emden [2].
+The Lane Emden Equation was found in 1869 by astrophysicists Jonathan Homer Lane [1] and Robert Emden [2].
 The theory of polytropic stellar structure was subsequently placed on a rigorous theoretical foundation by Subrahmanyan Chandrasekhar [3] in his 1939 monograph _An Introduction to the Study of Stellar Structure_.
 It has enormous applications in field of astrophysics.
 It is essentially a mixture of various equations combined to give a single equation whose solutions help us derive all important parameters involved to understand the dynamics of a star.
 To understand this needs elementary knowledge and bit of numerical solving of differential equations.
 I use Mathematica to solve this equation.
 My aim is to understand this equation.

 For a non-physics student, reading this README page will help in following manner-
 1. How do we create a model by cumulating many "very basic ideas" in physics.
 We must start from something right?